-After nearly a year of weight loss attempts, the Healthy Outlook Club (HOC) that was formed by the NAILS staff and its readers last may concluded in January with a lovely few days at the spa.
-Although most of us didn’t reach our ultimate weight loss goals, we each made a start, but we found out what we knew all along weight loss is hard and life happens.
+After nearly a year of weight loss attempts, the Healthy Outlook Club (HOC) that was formed by the NAILS staff and its readers last may concluded in January with a few lovely days at the spa.
+Although most of us didn’t reach our ultimate weight loss goals, we each made a start.
+We found out what we knew all along: Weight loss is hard and life happens.
 We didn’t try any fad diets or gimmicks, just sensible eating and regular exercise.

 The point is that it wasn’t easy listing our goals and challenges for the world to see, knowing that failure may be the end result.
-But, we think in the end we ultimately did reach our goal to eat healthier and increase our fitness awareness.
+But we think in the end we ultimately did reach our goal to eat more healthfully and increase our fitness awareness.